top of page

 Norman Marcus

-Norman S. Marcus of Meadowbrook, PA is a licensed, professional engineer involved in engineering design and operation for the American transit industry and railroads.
-He serves as the technical advisor for the SEPTA Citizens Advisory Committee and is a consultant for the Philadelphia and New York City Regions.
-Norman is an active member of the community serving on many other boards such as Meadowbrook Bird Sanctuary and Abington’s Police Athletic League.
-Norman is an active member of the Germantown Historical Society, Rydal-Meadowbrook Civic Association, Wyncote Audubon Society, Old York Road Historical Society, Preservation Alliance, Society for the Preservation of Landmarks, American Society of Civil Engineers, and Pennsylvania Horticultural Society.
-Norman has been associated with the Friends of Briar Bush since the 1980’s serving on the Board for many terms.
+Norman S. Marcus of Meadowbrook, PA is a licensed professional engineer chiefly involved in engineering design and operations for the American transit industry and railroads.
+In addition to being a consultant primarily for the transit agencies serving the Northeast Corridor, he serves as the technical advisor to the SEPTA Citizens Advisory Committee as an emeritus member.
+Norman is an active member of the local Briar Bush community serving on the local boards of the Abington Police Athletic League and the Meadowbrook Bird Sanctuary, and is a member of the Wyncote Audubon Society, Old York Road Historical Society, and the Rydal-Meadowbrook Civic Association.
+Norman also serves on the Boards of the Historic Germantown Consortium (currently 19 member sites) and its Ebenezer Maxwell Mansion and Germantown Historical Society member sites.
+Norman serves on the Boards of the Society for the Preservation of Landmarks, and the Uptown Entertainment & Development Corporation, and maintains an active membership in, and support for, many of the Region's historic, preservation, horticultural, and arts institutions too numerous to mention.
+Norman is a member of the American Society of Civil Engineers, including the Philadelphia Chapter, and a member and Director of the Philadelphia Chapter of ASM International (the International Materials Engineering Society).
+Norman has been associated with the Friends of Briar Bush since the 1980s, serving on the Board for many terms.

 Ricci Family Photo 2023_edited.jpg